sophcon/sophcon.github.io/_posts/2015-01-22-vNext-is-vNow.md

 ## vNEXT is vNOW ##

-With recent announcements being made that .NET Core 1.0, ASP.NET Core 1.0, ASP.NET MVC Core 1.0 was RTM'd we felt this was a good time to considering porting some of applications to the new stack.
+With recent announcements being made that .NET Core 1.0, ASP.NET Core 1.0, ASP.NET MVC Core 1.0 was RTM'd we felt this was a good time to considering porting some of our applications to the new stack.
 In the process we ran across some pretty interesting challenges:

 ## Acquisition ##

-This was likely one of the more easier aspects to the entire process.
-On Windows this can be as simple as installing Visual Studio, however, we wanted a deeper understanding of the cross platform story so, we opted for the full blown CLI experience.
+This was likely one of the easier aspects to the entire process.
+On Windows, this can be as simple as installing Visual Studio, however, we wanted a deeper understanding of the cross platform story so, we opted for the full blown CLI experience.
 Installing the .NET Version Manager (DNVM) as prescribed via the [docs.asp.net](http://docs.asp.net) site and downloading the most recent versions of the .NET Execution environment.

 ## Project Structure ##